INDIANAPOLIS 317-566-9600

 What To Do If You Receive a Cancer Misdiagnosis

-Before ever reaching the point of knowing you’ve received a misdiagnosed cancer case, you should immediately consult another physician for a second opinion, or ask for another round of testing from your current provider to be thorough.
-Have the tests or screenings rerun and be sure to equip the physician with as much information as you can about your medical history and your family’s medical history.
+Before ever reaching the point of knowing you’ve received a misdiagnosed cancer case, you should immediately consult another physician for a second opinion or ask for another round of testing from your current provider to be thorough.
+Rerun the tests or screenings, and equip the physician with as much information as possible about your medical history and your family’s.

-It is also a good idea to create a daily log of your appointments, information, and feelings.
+Creating a daily log of your appointments, information, and feelings is also a good idea.
 Documenting what you are going through can help you build a case should you need to consult a medical malpractice attorney.
 Keep records of all bills, invoices, insurance payments, daily living expenses, travel expenses, daycare, food and lodging, and other money spent seeking clarification or revisions of treatment.
-All of this is important and provides detailed accounts for any damages you may be owed.
+Records are vital because they provide detailed accounts for any damages you may deserve.

 Healthcare providers are subject to human error just like the rest of us, but that doesn’t absolve them of any responsibility or malpractice.
 A cancer misdiagnosis can cause significant financial and emotional burdens to you and your family.

-If you have suffered from a cancer misdiagnosis, it’s important to seek legal representation from a medical malpractice firm.
+If you have suffered from a cancer misdiagnosis, it’s essential to seek legal representation from a medical malpractice firm.
 An experienced attorney can help you understand your legal options and hold the responsible parties accountable for their actions.
-In addition to seeking legal recourse, it’s also important to work with healthcare providers to ensure that you receive the appropriate medical care and support.
+In addition to seeking legal recourse, working with healthcare providers is important to ensure you receive the appropriate medical care and support.

 To schedule a free consultation, call us at 317-566-9600 (Indianapolis), 765-865-9300 (Kokomo), or 812-566-2600 (Bloomington), or complete our online inquiry form to schedule an appointment* with one of our health professional attorneys to review your case.
 We hope to hear from you if you were harmed through medical treatments or neglect.
 We have offices in Indianapolis, Kokomo, and Bloomington to serve you.